310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Chiaki %}
 —Mhm.
 Yeah, that’s why everything will be alright, Mikejima-san.
 It was all just an accident caused by an unfortunate misunderstanding.

-I’m still concerned about where the misinformation came from, but we're taking the proper precautions.
+I’m still concerned about where the misinformation came from, but we’re taking the proper precautions.

-Yep, I borrowed a phone from a local who should be out of ES's reach.
+Yep, I borrowed a phone from a local who should be out of ES’s reach.

 I’m also using a secure line to make the call with your mother’s help.
 I doubt even a powerhouse such as ES could interfere through this many safety measures.

-They might be able to listen in, but they can't alter the audio.
+They might be able to listen in, but they can’t alter the audio.
 I hope so, at least.
 Your mother said something similar, too.

 Huh?
 Why do I know your mother’s contact information?
 Oh!
 I was simply approached by her a long while back, when I was browsing around in a bookstore.